List of Hollows in Bleach: Szayelaporro Grantz

 Prior to his introduction, Szayelaporro sends Rudobone to bring him any defeated arrancars in order to analyze the abilities of those who defeated them.
 Szayelaporro later engages Renji Abarai, introducing himself as Ilfort's brother while revealing to have used the insects he laced on his brother counter Renji's abilities before unleashing his Fracción Medazeppi on him before Uryū Ishida intervenes.
 Szayelaporro eventually nullifies Uryū's abilities from studying Cirucci's corpse, playing with his opponents before deciding to personally kill them after his domain is destroyed in the fight despite Pesche and Dondochakka's attempted surprise attack.

 But Kurotsuchi intervenes and counters each of Szayelaporro's abilities before killing him with his bankai, only for Szayelaporro to momentarily turn the zakupakto on Mayuri while using his Gabriel ability to reconstitute himself through Nemu Kurotsuchi.
 This allowed him to ingest a large dosage of the experimental "Superhuman Potion" stored inside Nemu's body, increasing his reaction time to the point where one second seems like a century to him.
 With his physical body unable to compensate for his over-enhanced mental state, Szayelaporro is effectively paralyzed and left to suffer an agonizing death from his perspective by Mayuri shortly after.

 In both the anime exclusive prequel to Bleach: Hell Verse and the No Breathes From Hell one shot, Szayelaporro ended up in Hell and became a Gallows of Hell (地獄の獄吏, Jigoku no Gokuri).

-He is voiced by Kōsuke Toriumi in the Japanese version of the anime.
+He is voiced by Kōsuke Toriumi in the original Japanese version of the anime.
 In the English dub, he is voiced by Hank Matthews in the earlier appearances of the English dub (Ep.
 145-175) and later by Benjamin Diskin.